gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 !.
 Maybe: increase `fs.s3a.readahead.range` to increase the minimum amount of data asked for in every GET request, as well as how much data is skipped in the existing stream before aborting it and creating a new stream.
+1. If the DynamoDB tables used by S3Guard are being throttled, increase the capacity through `hadoop s3guard set-capacity` (and pay more, obviously).
 1. KMS: "consult AWS about increasing your capacity".